phattarin-kitbumrung/linkedlist-demo/README.md

 # linkedlist
-This repositories created to study about main concept of linkedlist
+This repository created to study about main concept of linkedlist

 # references
 https://kenjj.medium.com/linked-list-with-typescript-ea8c88276e2e